phax/peppol-commons/README.md

 # News and noteworthy

+* v8.7.3 - 2022-03-28
+    * Added a new generic SMP extension data model that works with Peppol, OASIS BDXR SMP v1 and OASIS BDXR SMP v2.
+    * Added new class `BPCURLProviderSMP` that works for the BPC market pilot was added
+    * Renamed the classes `BDXR2Service(Group|Metadata)Marshaller` to `BDXR2MarshallerService(Group|Metadata)` for consistency with BDXR 1
+    * Added a missing namespace mapping to `BDXR2NamespaceContext`
+    * Classes `BDXR1NamespaceContext` and `BDXR2NamespaceContext` now offer a static `getInstance` method
 * v8.7.2 - 2022-03-06
     * Updated to BouncyCastle 1.70
     * Renamed SMP client proxy properties, to match a standard way.
 The old properties are still supported for backwards compatibility.